Assistant Playworker Apprentice

 - Encourage babies and young children to use a range of communication methods.

-- Use a range of communication methods to exchange information with children and adults.
+- Use a range of appropriate communication methods to share information with children, parents or carers and other professionals.

-- Work with colleagues to identify and plan enabling environments, activities (both indoors and outdoors), play opportunities and educational programmes (both adult led and child initiated) to support children’s holistic development through a range of play, creativity, social development and learning.
+- Work with colleagues to identify and plan educational programmes to support children’s holistic development through a range of play, creativity, social development and learning.

 - Implement and review activities to support children’s play, creativity, social development and learning and clear up after activities.

-- Observe children, assess, plan and record the outcomes, sharing results accurately and confidentially in line with expected statutory framework and setting’s requirements.
+- Observe children, assess, plan and record the outcomes, share results accurately and confidentially in line with expected statutory and the provision’s requirements.

 - Use learning activities to support early language development.